 Self-mastery is an intentional practice of letting-go: Opening the door of your heart and letting go hurts, pains and sometimes gains.

-One of the greatest achievements in life is self-mastery and peace of mind.
+I shared in my blog post Get Rid of Those Hurts that one one of the greatest achievements in life is self-mastery and peace of mind.
 Your peace is still one of the most important goals you should aim to achieve in life.
 Oftentimes, we unwittingly starve ourselves of joy and happiness by holding tenaciously to crippling beliefs, past hurts and ill-fated grievances.
 For a fact, two things seem constant in life: one is the dynamism of a consistent change, and another in my opinion, is human frailty.
 We beget the tendency both for greatness as well as the demeaning tendency to be beastly!
 But we can CHOOSE to go for greatness and nobility by letting go of those retrogressive proclivities; those hurts, grievances and negative attitudes that get us stuck in life.

 Why it hurts to keep hurting.